JMess87/OrgChart/readme.md

 ## Link to video of walk through

+## Resources and Credits

 Used base code for file creation from my Module 9 assignment - CreateReadMe from the command prompt.

-## Resources and Credits
+Alternative lines of questioning = https://stackoverflow.com/questions/61691283/it-is-possible-to-create-branching-questions-with-inquirer